-Is the Go London Card worth it?
-Go London Card review 2016
+Is the Go London Pass worth it?
+Go London Pass review 2019

-When reviewing the Go London Card prices, you'll find that there are several different choices to select from, making it easy for you to customize your card to better suit your vacation.
-In fact, you'll find that there are three different options- a 3 choice card, a 4 choice card and a 5 choice card.
-Prices differ depending on the age of the card holder.
-Adult cards are priced a bit higher than those made for children ages 3 to 12.
-In addition, cards for children under the age of 3 are not available as most attractions offer free admission for toddlers and babies.
+When reviewing the Go London Pass prices, you'll find that there are several different choices to select from, making it easy for you to customize your pass to better suit your vacation.
+In fact, you'll find that there are three different options- a 3 choice pass, a 5 choice pass and a 7 choice pass.
+Prices differ depending on the age of the pass holder.
+Adult passes are priced a bit higher than those made for children ages 3 to 15.
+In addition, passes for children under the age of 3 are not available as most attractions offer free admission for toddlers and babies.

 Top sights and attractions